-According to a report by the Department of Agriculture, it is one of the most destructive pests in the country.
-Each year over $1 billion is spent in the U.S. for preventative and remedial treatment and to repair damage caused by Formosan termites.
+According to a report by the Department of Agriculture, they’re one of the most destructive pests in the country.
+Each year, over $1 billion is spent in the U.S. for preventive and remedial treatment and to repair damage caused by Formosan termites.

 While native termite colonies often number in the hundreds of thousands, Formosan colonies include millions of individuals.
 One Formosan queen can live as long as 20 years and lay as many as 2,000 eggs a day.

 Formosan termites are native to China and migrated to North America on military transports returning from World War II.
 They are now found in at least 11 states, including Alabama, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Texas.

 The best way to prevent an infestation of Formosan termites is to make your home uninviting by cutting off their access to food and water.
-To accomplish this goal:

-- Remove dead trees as well as scrap wood, paper, and cardboard from your yard.
+- Remove dead trees as well as scrap wood, paper and cardboard from your yard.

 - Prevent wood from coming into direct contact with bare ground around your home.

 - Use pressure-treated wood for structures at or near ground level.

 - Anchor wooden posts for fences, decks, porches and sheds in cement.

 - Eliminate wooden planters, tubs, trellises and stakes.